ecmwf/eccodes-python/README.rst

     $ export ECCODES_PYTHON_USE_FINDLIBS=1

-If this is set, the ecCodes' Python bindings will use the `findlibs <https://github.com/ecmwf/findlibs>`_ package to locate the binary library (this was the behaviour before version 2.37.0).
+If this is set, the ecCodes' Python bindings will use the `findlibs <https://github.com/ecmwf/findlibs>`_ package to locate the binary library (findlibs was the only mechanism used before version 2.37.0).

 In order to gain insights into the search for the binary library, set the following environment variable before importing eccodes::